 It seems that minced pies and mulled wine are everywhere and now is the time to savour them, before the Christmas flavours are swept away with the diet books and clean eating of January.
 Bristol’s favourite gelateria is Swoon, who prove that ice cream is not just for the summer holidays with their elegant gelato cakes that are perfect for your Christmas table.
 Be sure to try a scoop of their seasonal flavours of mince pie, mulled wine or pumpkin and amaretto when you pop into their gelato bar on College Green.

-For something that will warm away the winter chill, Bristolians love to head for Pieminster who have several branches around the city, serving their award winning pies.
+For something that will warm away the winter chill, Bristolians love to head for Pieminister who have several branches around the city, serving their award winning pies.
 The most recent opening is on Broad Quay, where I tried their Festive Christmas feast of a Christmas pie with mash, red cabbage and a festive garnish stick, followed by a pudding of choice.
-Mine was the very tasty Deer Santa, with venison, bacon and red wine although I could have also chosen from Mistlemoo (steak and port), The Cracker (turkey and cranberry) or Christingle (veggie parsnips, chestnut and cheese)
+Mine was the incredibly tasty Deer Santa, with venison, bacon and red wine, but my other choices included Mistlemoo (steak and port), The Cracker (turkey and cranberry) or Christingle (veggie parsnips, chestnut and cheese)

-Around the harbour there’s plenty of foodie action at Wapping Wharf with small independent food businesses housed in old shipping containers, where you can taste local food inspired by world flavours.
-For a trio of great restaurants run by the Sanchez family head for the Bathhurst Basin, in the new development of the old General Hospital, where you you’ll find the Michelin Star Casamia, Paco Tapas for a taste of Andalucia, and the Pi-shop Pizzeria.
+Around the harbour there’s plenty of foodie action at Wapping Wharf with small independent restaurants, cafes, bars & foodie shops housed in old shipping containers, where you can taste local food inspired by world flavours.
+For a trio of great restaurants run by the Sanchez family head for the Bathurst Basin, in the new development of the old General Hospital, where you you’ll find the Michelin Star Casamia, Paco Tapas for a taste of Andalucia, and the Pi-shop Pizzeria*.

 I loved the relaxed but stylish atmosphere of Pi-shop pizzeria and was mesmerised by the shiny copper pizza oven in the centre of the open kitchen.
-There’s something here for everyone, from a Daiquiri cocktail for Mum to a classic Marguerita for any junior fussy eaters, but I loved the speciality pizzas best, with a tasty Aubergine, ewe’s curd and basil or the Carbonara with cured coppa ham, parmesan and a proper runny egg yolk on top.
+There’s something here for everyone, from a Daiquiri cocktail for Mum to a classic Margarita for any fussy eaters you might be dining with, but I loved the speciality pizzas best, with a tasty Aubergine, ewe’s curd and basil or the Carbonara with cured coppa ham, Parmesan and a proper runny egg yolk on top.
+Since the original publication of this post the Pi Shop has sadly closed its doors and served it’s last pizza.

-Finally, for a festive drink in Millennium Square be sure to stop in at Après Bar (conveniently next to the ice rink), Bristol’s only pop-up Après ski-theme bar.
-Try the mulled cider and chat with your mates in their winter snug or cosy alcoves, surrounded by twinkly lights, vintage ski posters and sheepskin throws.
+Finally, for a festive drink be sure to stop in at Après Bar in Millennium Square (conveniently next to the ice rink), Bristol’s only pop-up Après ski-theme bar.
+Try the mulled cider while having a chat with your mates in their winter snug or cosy alcoves, surrounded by twinkly lights, vintage ski posters and sheepskin throws.

 Read More: Joyful Bristol at Christmas